dzenbot/DZNWebViewController/README.md

 # DZWebBrowser

-iPhone/iPad controller simple web browser with toolbar options (backward, forward, stop loading and export/share).
+iPhone/iPad controller simple web browser with toolbar controls (backward, forward, stop loading and export options).
 Feel free to fork it and make it more interesting!

 DZWebBrowser uses ARC and supports iOS6 and superior.